Kids Classes & More

 Summer Camp 2026

 Next year’s Summer Camp registration will open in January.
-Join our mailing list (below) for advance notice and early access registration.
+Join our mailing list at the bottom of this page for advance notice and early access registration.

 Allergy-Friendly Kitchen

-We are a nut-free kitchen, but some ingredients may come from facilities that process nuts.
-Due to the frequent use of flour, eggs, and dairy—and the family-style nature of many events—some severe allergies may not be fully accommodated.
-Please contact us before booking to discuss your needs.
-Substitutions, if possible, will incur an additional charge.
-If a class isn’t the right fit, please consider another or suggest future offerings—we’re always open to feedback.
+We are nut-free, but some ingredients may come from facilities that process nuts.
+Because we often use flour, eggs, and dairy—and serve family-style—certain severe allergies may not be fully accommodated.
+Please contact us before booking to discuss your needs; substitutions, if possible, may incur an additional charge.
+If a class isn’t the right fit, we’re glad to recommend others or hear your suggestions.

 We are also vegetarian-friendly.